vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 04 - Introduction to CSS/README.md

 ## 01) How and Why to use
 * CSS is used when we want to give a style to a particular element inside our HTML file.
 * We can use it in several way: We can use it embedded inside a HTML tag, we can use it inside a ```<style></style>``` tag that exists inside the ```<head></head>``` tag or we can use it inside a separate file that we usually call "style.css".
+* These ways of using CSS are commonly called:
+   * Inline CSS
+   * Internal CSS
+   * External CSS

 ## 02) Example of styling the whole body of a HTML file.
 ```html